treeder/flaregun-starter/README.md

 ## Routes

 This uses file based routing from [Cloudflare Pages Functions](https://developers.cloudflare.com/pages/functions/routing/), but runs on Workers because Pages Functions are deprecated.
-We only use the routing from functions, otherwise, this is all Workers related.

 To add a new route, just add a new file to the functions directory and that will be your route.